 Support of the far-right Vox party

-OpenDemocracy embarked on an undercover investigation in Spain, which uncovered intimate links between CitizenGo, HazteOir, and the far-right Spanish Vox party.7 These go well beyond the public endorsement of Vox by CitizenGo's president, Ignacio Arsuaga,34 as well as HazteOir.
-During this inquiry, Arsuaga admitted to have met with senior party officials to discuss common strategies, and also described how CitizenGo would "indirectly" support Vox.
+However, there are indications that the links between CitizenGo, HazteOir, and Vox go well beyond the public endorsement and the free publicity.42 As revealed in an investigative report by OpenDemocracy, Arsuaga admitted to have met with senior party officials to discuss common strategies, and also described how CitizenGo would "indirectly" support Vox.
+According to OpenDemocracy7 :

 Arsuaga explained that there are no such limits on donations to groups like CitizenGo, and 'if you give privately to a non-profit there is no need to disclose that.'
 He said CitizenGo would not channel money to Vox itself but 'you could give to any foundation that doesn’t mind to give, to forward the money, to Vox... that would be a good option.'